nus-cs2103-AY2223S1/tp/docs/team/tan-jia-rong.md

     original state.

 **Highlights** <br>
-* Much thoughts have to be put into considering whether to implement search functionalities as navigation functionalities such as `home` and `goto` command are sufficient in showing the modules.
+* Much thought have to be put into considering whether to implement search functionalities, as navigation functionalities such as `home` and `goto` command are sufficient in showing the modules.
   However, we chose to include it to improve user experience by allowing them to search for modules and contacts from the home page.